cog-imperial/two_stage_scheduling/README.md

 Source code of the methods proposed in Dimitrios Letsios, Ruth Misener, "On Exact On Exact Lexicographic Optimization Methods and Approximate Recovery Strategies in Two-Stage Robust Makespan Scheduling".

-This repository contains the source code implementing exact, lexicographic optimization methods for the makespan scheduling problem and approximate recovery strategies that fix a schedule if the instance is perturbed.
-Furthermore, it includes a performance evaluation of exact lexicographic optimization methods and a simulation of a two-stage scheduling problem with uncertainty realization.
+This repository contains the source code implementing exact, lexicographic optimization methods for the LexOpt scheduling problem and approximate recovery strategies to deal with instance perturbations.
+Furthermore, it includes a performance evaluation of exact lexicographic optimization methods and a simulation of two-stage robust scheduling with uncertainty.

 The repository contains a collection of randomly generated, initial makespan problem instances.
 Planning phase solves every such instance according to one among various lexicographic optimization methods.
 Uncertainty realization perturbs every instance and generates a modified instance which is close to the initial one.
 Recovery phase solves the perturbed instance according to some recovery strategy.

-That is, the repository contains:
+The repository contains:
 1. a collection of benchmark, randomly generated, makespan problem instances,
 2. a source code implementing the lexicographic optimization methods in Python 2.7.6 and Pyomo 4.4.1,
 3. a set of disturbances for each makespan problem instance,